damouras/damouras.github.io/_pages/about.md

   - /about.html
 ---

-I am Professor, Teaching Stream in the [Department of Computer & Mathematical Sciences](http://www.utsc.utoronto.ca/cms/) at the [University of Toronto Scarborough](https://www.utsc.utoronto.ca/home/).
+I am a Professor, Teaching Stream in the [Department of Computer & Mathematical Sciences](http://www.utsc.utoronto.ca/cms/) at the [University of Toronto Scarborough](https://www.utsc.utoronto.ca/home/).
 I teach courses in Statistics and Quantitative Finance, and I supervise the [Specialist Program in Statistics](https://utsc.calendar.utoronto.ca/specialist-program-statistics-science).

 ----